mike-babb/seattle_streets/README.md

 │   └── _all_streets_segment_count.png - barplot of the total number of segments by road type and road status.
 ├── maps
 │   └── seattle_streets.qgz  - qGIS map showcasing different aspects of the street type.
 After running all notebooks, this layer should load.
-├── seattles_disconnected_streets_2024_11_20.pptx  - Presentation I gave to the [CUGOS](https://cugos.org/) group on November 20, 2024 showcasing the findings of this project and the next steps.
+│   └── test_map.html - Initial attempt at creating a web map.
-└── test_map.html - Initial attempt at creating a web map.
+└── seattles_disconnected_streets_2024_11_20.pptx - Presentation I gave to the [CUGOS](https://cugos.org/) group on November 20, 2024 showcasing the findings of this project and the next steps.

 4 directories, 30 files